troisinfotech/TalentHub/Mobile/README.md

 ## Your Task

 Create a React Native mobile application with below

-1. App should have login functionality.
-As a first step to implement login functionality, import this [Postman Collection](https://www.getpostman.com/collections/31fa78252ece7e079f94).
+1. App should have a login screen.
+   1. To begin with, import this [Postman Collection](https://www.getpostman.com/collections/31fa78252ece7e079f94) into your local postman installation.
+The Postman collection has three API's.
-1.1 Using Access Token API get the access token.
+      1. Access Token : This API is used to get access token, refresh token and id token.
 Access token is valid for one day.
-1.2 To get access token again use Refresh Token API.
-1.3 To get user info use Profile API.
+      1. Profile : This API is used to get logged in user's profile information.
+      1. Refresh Token: This APi is used to get new access token after the current on expires.
+   1. From the login screen, get email and password and call Access Token API to get the access token.
+   1. Display proper error message if authorization fails.
+1. After getting access token, the user should be navigated to home screen.
+   1. Home screen should show user profile information with a welcome message.
+Home screen should show user profile picture, nickname, email, a tick mark near to email if email is verified.
+1. App should have a sidebar created using drawer navigation.
+1. Sidebar should have below links
-2. Once logged in the user should be navigated to home page.
-The user should be able to remain in their home page unless they logout or until the access token is expired.
+   1. Home : The user should be able to remain in their home page unless they logout or until the access token is expired.
-3. Create a sidebar using drawer navigation.
-4. Add link to a registration page in sidebar.
-5. In the registration page user should input their Name, Age, DoB and mobile number.
-6. When submit button is pressed the user inputs should be validated and saved to local storage.
+   1. Survey : This screen should have a form to get Name, Age, DOB and Mobile Number.
+When submit button is pressed the user inputs should be validated and saved to local storage.
-7. Create a flat list and display data from this [source](https://mockend.com/troisinfotech/TalentHub/posts)
-8. Add a link to flat list page in sidebar
+   1. Survey History : This screen should fetch the saved survey details from local storage a show it in a card view.
+There should be one card per survey.
+If the user does 10 survey from the Survey sidebar, then survey history screen should show ten cards and each card will have label and data for Name, Age, DOB, Mobile Number.
+   1. Posts : Create a scrollable flat list with one card per object of this [JSON source](https://mockend.com/troisinfotech/TalentHub/posts).
+Make a GET API Call to the JSON source and draw one card per object from the JSON Array.
+   1. Logout

 ### Pull Request
 Please make sure that you submit pull request with a working code.
 If we accept the code, we will call you for a technical interview.